MrShiny608/MrShiny608/_posts_md/2025-06-03-AdaptPersevereDeliver.md

 My fitness journey started by accident.
 I wanted to buy computer games - and games cost money.
 So I got a job as a paperboy at 13.
 My route?
 A 10km loop with a subscription paper - meaning fewer stops, more cycling.

-At some point around age 16, I picked up some weights and started working out in secret because I was scrawny and didn't like that.
+At some point around age 16, I picked up some weights and started working out "in secret" because I was scrawny and didn't like that.
 Eventually, without really noticing, I became healthy.

 That habit stuck.
 I never aimed to be "hench" or to compete - I just kept training.
 Years later, at an "athlete-tolerating" company, someone asked if anyone wanted to join them on a [Wolf Run](https://thewolfrun.com/).
 I'd never run 10k, and hadn't run in years - so naturally, I signed up.
 I was so worried I'd let the team down by being slow, that I trained really hard and ended up as one of the fastest in our group.